sydn00/ImageDemosaicing/README.md

 Serial part can be compiled with cmake;

 ***
+- cmake --build build

-cmake . -B build --fresh --warn-uninitialized -DCMAKE_BUILD_TYPE=Debug cmake --build build
+- cmake . -B build --fresh --warn-uninitialized -DCMAKE_BUILD_TYPE=Debug
-./build/main

-cmake . -B build --fresh --warn-uninitialized -DCMAKE_BUILD_TYPE=Debug && cmake --build build && ./build/main
+- cmake . -B build --fresh --warn-uninitialized -DCMAKE_BUILD_TYPE=Debug && cmake --build build
 ***

+## Running the Application
+1. RAW images has to be generated first with python3 with PIL library.
+   Run testimages.ipynb

+2. Serial part has to be run first
+   Create build folder , build with cmake then run ./main

+3. SYCL part can be run now
+   Follow SYCL-part compilation-flow and run ./syclmain